What is a Username Generator?

 A good username is easy to remember, easy to type, and unique enough to be available on most platforms.
 Short compound words — especially adjective-noun pairs — hit all three criteria.
-They avoid personal information, are inherently random, and produce combinations that are unlikely to conflict with existing accounts.
+They carry no personal information, they are effectively random, and they produce combinations that are unlikely to clash with existing accounts.
+This generator lets you choose the style, the separator, and how many suggestions to produce at once.

 Username Styles Explained